christophedc0/blog.iety.xyz/ansible.md

 interpreter_python = python3
 # Gather facts of the clients
 gathering = implicit
-# Gather facts from other packages for example: `facter`
+# Gather facts from other packages for example: "facter"
 gather_subset = all
 # Disable host key checking (or the host key must already be known on the server
 host_key_checking = False